Joe Exotic Is Terrified Of Big Cats & Other Wild Reveals From The 'Tiger King' Reunion

 Cowie, head zookeeper at Joe Exotic’s G.W.
 Zoo and now Lowe’s zoo, says he hasn’t seen the documentary, but that hasn’t stopped people from seeing him.
 On a recent trip to Walmart people were filming him.
 “It’s rather odd,” he said.
 “Walking through the parking lot and everybody’s got their cell phones out.
 I’m just a fucking guy, you know?”

-Saffery also said he’d lost his anonymity because of the show, which has made late-night Walmart runs especially frustrating.
+Saffery also said he lost his anonymity because of the show, which has made late-night Walmart runs especially frustrating.
 “Should’ve only taken me 10 minutes but I was stopped three times, during a pandemic.”
 John Reinke, the former manager of G.W.
 Zoo, said that going out now is a lot different than it once was.
 Especially, since no one is practicing safe social distancing.
 “They don’t care about the COVID,” he said.
 “They want to shake your hand, get a picture with you.”

 Joe Exotic Blew Up John Reinke's Cabin & Golf Cart